klinge/sl-webapp/README.md

 * DONE Refactor: introduce namespaces in entire application and move to a proper directory structure
 * DONE Refactor: remove PHP CodeSniff errors
 * DONE Refactor: database class
+* DONE Refactor: refactor the controller->render()-code to use a view-class
+* DONE Refactor: fix messy setting of path in BaseController->render()
 * DONE Refactor: write a sanitization class to handle user input
 * DONE Auth: add a register user form - only allow existing members to register
 * DONE Auth: verify that a user is logged in for all pages